Promises (Calvin Harris and Sam Smith song): Composition

 "Promises" is a house and dance-pop song recorded in the key of D minor with a tempo of 123 beats per minute in common time.
 It follows a chord progression of Bmaj7–Dm7–Csus2, and Smith's vocals span from C3 to A4.

 Critical reception

 Brandy Robidoux of Hollywood Life called the song "a music match made in heaven", writing that Smith's "smooth vocals" provides a "soulful vibe", while retaining the "classic Calvin thumping beat".
+Tom Ewing of Freaky Trigger named it the second best UK number-one hit of 2018, writing: "People sometimes look back on a golden age when record labels let talent develop at its own pace and kept the faith.
+Those times are gone, but we have all collectively spent a decade watching Calvin Harris gradually evolve from a massive irritant to a reliable delivery mechanism for pleasant pop-garage."

 Music video

 The music video for "Promises" was released on 4 September, directed by Emil Nava, and it honors the LGBT community with references to the ball scene and voguing.